LopesManuel/Dictionary-Cpp/README.md

 ## TODO:

 1. Correction function:

-...Will return a correction suggestion to a malformed word ...Branch: CorrectF
+   * Will return a correction suggestion to a malformed word
+   * Branch: CorrectF

 2. Add repeated words scoring system:

-...Will try to create a scoring system to return only the most udes words, avoiding "trash"
+   * Will try to create a scoring system to return only the most udes words, avoiding "trash"